ietf-wg-idr/RFC4271bis/rfc4271bis.md

 {: style="format %c)"}

-* the originating speaker includes its own AS number in a path segment, of type AS_SEQUENCE, in the AS_PATH attribute of all UPDATE messages sent to an external peer.
+* the originating speaker includes its own AS number in a path segment, of type AS_SEQUENCE, in the AS_PATH attribute of any UPDATE message sent to an external peer.
 In this case, the AS number of the originating speaker's autonomous system will be the only entry in the path segment, and this path segment will be the only segment in the AS_PATH attribute.

-* the originating speaker includes an empty AS_PATH attribute in all UPDATE messages sent to internal peers.
+* the originating speaker includes an empty AS_PATH attribute in any UPDATE message sent to an internal peer.
 (An empty AS_PATH attribute is one whose length field contains the value zero).

 Whenever the modification of the AS_PATH attribute calls for